andrewralon/op1-midi/README.md

 python -m src.app
 ```

 The app auto-detects the OP-1 by port name (looks for "op-1" case-insensitively).
-If detection fails, a dialog will appear — check that the USB-C cable is connected and the OP-1 is powered on.
+If exactly one OP-1 port is found it is selected automatically.
+If multiple OP-1 ports are detected (e.g. USB and Bluetooth both connected) you will be prompted to choose from the full port list.

+### Bluetooth MIDI

+Bluetooth LE MIDI is supported alongside USB.
+When the connected port name contains "Bluetooth" the status bar appends **(bt)** with a tooltip noting the ~15ms additional latency.
+BPM smoothing doubles automatically to absorb BLE jitter.
+Note that Tempo LFO requires the app to be clock master and is unavailable over Bluetooth.

 ### Command-line flags